Douglas Iris (Iris douglasiana)

 Iris douglasiana, the Douglas iris, is a common wildflower of the coastal regions of Northern and Central California and southern Oregon in the United States.[2]
 It grows mainly at lower elevations, below 100 meters (330 ft), though it is occasionally found at heights of up to 1,000 meters (3,300 ft).
 It is most common in grasslands near the coast.

-This is a typical beardless iris of subgenus Limniris, series Californicae, growing from a rhizome that is typically less than a centimeter in diameter.
-Its leaves are about 2 centimeters (0.79 in) wide.
+I. douglasiana is a beardless iris typical of subgenus Limniris, series Californicae.
+It grows from a rhizome that is typically less than a centimeter in diameter.
+Its leaves are about 2 centimeters (0.79 in) wide and may grow up to 1 meter (3 ft) long.
+Leaf color ranges from yellow to dark green, with a more red appearance at the base.
 The flowers, appearing from April to June, are usually a purplish-blue, though occasionally white or yellow flowers are found.
-Two or three flowers are found on each stem, which is of variable height, ranging from 15–80 centimeters (5.9–31.5 in) tall.
+Two or three flowers are found on each stem, which is of variable height, ranging from 15–80 centimeters (5.9–31.5 in) tall.[3]
+Flowers mature into capsules containing up to 80 seeds.[4]

 Taxonomy